-It is true that the Federal study showed that among heroin users about 50% had had experience with marijuana- the study also found, however, that most of the heroin addicts had been users of alcohol and tobacco.
-There is no evidence that marijuana is more likely than alcohol or tobacco to lead to the use of narcotics.50 in dispute is very complex, including both individual personality features and environmental factors.
-As one commentator put it "Several of the studies indicate that the precious statistics have been misleading and exaggerated."
-Whether or not the proposition can be scientifically established, there is probably a slightly greater chance that an individual who has used marijuana could go on to opiates, but statistically this is not . . . an important social consideration."52
+It is true that the Federal study showed that among heroin users about 50% had had experience with marijuana; the study also found, however, that most of the heroin addicts had been users of alcohol and tobacco.
+There is no evidence that marijuana is more likely than alcohol or tobacco to lead to the use of narcotics.

-On the basis of the available information, most authorities have concluded that there is no scientific basis for the theory that the use of marijuana is a causal factor in the use of "hard" narcotics.51 In any event, as a matter of common sense, it would appear that the phenomenon
+On the basis of the available information, most authorities have concluded that there is no scientific basis for the theory that the use of marijuana is a causal factor in the use of "hard" narcotics.
+In any event, as a matter of common sense, it would appear that the phenomenon in dispute is very complex, including both individual personality features and environmental factors.
+As one commentator put it, "Several of the studies indicate that the previous statistics have been misleading and exaggerated."
+Whether or not the proposition can be scientifically established, "there is probably a slightly greater chance that an individual who has used marijuana could go on to opiates, but statistically this is not . . . an important social consideration."

-Thus, it appears that none of the traditional allegations about marijuana has been scientifically established, that its alleged addictive qualities have been disproved, and that the overwhelming weight of authority disputes its allegedly crime producing and stepping stone tendencies.
+Thus it appears that none of the traditional allegations about marijuana has been scientifically established, that its allegedly addictive qualities have been disproved, and that the overwhelming weight of authority disputes its allegedly crime-producing and stepping stone tendencies.
 We will now briefly survey the medically recognized effects of the drug, physical, psychomotor and psychological.